alvarezlraquel/AMLS_assignment23_24/README.md

 - A Datasets folder intended for dataset files PneumoniaMNIST.npz and PathMNIST.npz.
 - main.py: A script that initiates a menu for selecting and running tasks.
 - README.md: Provides a description of the project and instructions for executing the code.

+# Required Packages
+- numpy: For calculations and numerical functions
+- matplotlib: For data visualisation
+- seaborn: For advanced data visualisation
+- sklearn: For data preprocessingand evaluation metrics of our models
+- tensorflow and keras: For designing and training CNN models

+# Execution Instructions